 My dear friend Putu Shelly from OmUnity Bali has been engaged in the empowerment of the women from Sudaji and the surrounding villages since 2014.
 Putu is currently in the process of raising money for more looms as well as establishing a weaving program in order to teach more local women how to weave, and thus sustain the crafts-tradition and the traditional patterns.

 Together with Putu I will help the women reach a larger audience, which will hopefully aid them selling more of their beautiful handcrafted products.
 The goal is to enable the managers of the Sudaji Weaving Project Pak Made Radjin and Ibu Endang to educate and employ more local women.

-The first step in this process is creating a website for the weavers and assisting them in designing some beautiful, simple garments.
+The first step in this process is creating an Instagram account for the weavers and assisting them in designing some beautiful, simple garments.
 Stay tuned!